Categories

 Elements of Style includes:

-• rules of usage,
+• Rules of usage

-• principles of composition
+• Principles of composition

-• a list of commonly misused words and expressions,
+• A list of commonly misused words and expressions,

-• and a “few matters of form.”
+• A “few matters of form”

 Do yourself a favor.
 Take this small book to Staples, OfficeMax, of some similar outfit and pay to have the binding changed to spiral or coil bound.
-You will find yourself returning to this book as a referece.
+You will find yourself returning to this book as a reference.
 My copy’s binding started falling apart on the second read.

 There you have it.
 Five books that I promise will help you in your career as a professional law enforcement officer.
 Have a book you think should be on this list?
 Comment below.